Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say - ExBulletin

 Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say

-MECHANICSBURG, Pa. — A Pennsylvania school board's cancellation of an upcoming appearance by actor and children's book author Maulik Pancholy was ill-advised and sends a hurtful message, particularly to the LGBTQ+ community, education officials said .
+MECHANICSBURG, Pa.
+(AP) A Pennsylvania school board's cancellation of an upcoming appearance by actor and children's book author Maulik Pancholy was ill-advised and sends a hurtful message, particularly to the LGBTQ+ community, people said education officials.

-A Cumberland Valley School Districts board member raised concerns about what he described as Pancholy's activism and lifestyle before the board voted unanimously Monday to cancel his appearance at a May 22 assembly at Mountain View Middle School.
+A Cumberland Valley School Districts board member raised concerns about what he described as Pancholy's activism and lifestyle before the board. voted unanimously on Monday to cancel his appearance at a May 22 assembly at Mountain View Middle School.
 Pancholy, who is gay, was expected to speak out against bullying.

 In addition to their concerns about Pancholy, some board members also pointed to the district's policy of not hosting overtly political events, news outlets reported.
 The policy was adopted after the district came under fire for hosting a Donald Trump rally during his 2016 presidential campaign.